-A number of Technologies provide their own Patterns, and some Technologies are designed principally as a vehicle for making specific Patterns available to the model, such as the MDG Technology for Gang of Four Patterns.
-Such Patterns are provided through the Resources window and the Diagram Toolbox pages for the Technology.
-If you want to use such Patterns, check that the appropriate Technology has been loaded and enabled in the model.
+A number of technologies provide their own Patterns, and some technologies are designed principally as a vehicle for making specific Patterns available to the model, such as the technology for Gang of Four Patterns.
+Such Patterns are provided through the 'Resources' tab of the Browser window and the Diagram Toolbox pages for the technology.
+If you want to use such Patterns, check that the appropriate technology has been loaded and enabled in the model.